GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ## Acknowledgements

-Gallery images from Nefrums' recent 100% run blueprints (on speedrun.com).
+Gallery images from Nefrums's recent 100% run blueprints (on speedrun.com).

 Thanks to the [AntiElitz factorio speedrunning community](https://discord.gg/AntiElitz), and [Warger](https://discord.com/invite/nfkbu6qSCj), who does plenty of 100% speedrunning, for providing inspiration and feedback for this mod.